 The strawberries I used in this shortcake recipe are fresh berries, but they are macerated in sugar, lime juice, lime zest and mint before being put on top of the shortcake.
 Macerating the berries allows the strawberries to become more tender and to release some of their juices.
 Those juices can be added to the dessert to add a little extra flavor.
-In the case of this particular filling, macerating the berries also gives the lime and mint time to blend with the berries, so the flavors are present and balanced in every bite.
+The lime and mint contrast well with the jammy berries, adding just enough tang to make the mixture even more addictive than your average berry.
 The strawberries are still the star of the show, but the lime and mint brighten up the berries and are a great way to dress up a classic dessert without much extra effort.

-I used Mexican concha rolls to make these shortcakes, since I was serving them for a Cinco de Mayo-themed dinner.
-Concha buns have a sweet topping that ties in very well with the strawberries in the filling.
+While most shortcake recipes use biscuits or scones as a base, I used Mexican concha rolls to make these shortcakes.
+Concha buns have a sweet topping that ties in very well with the strawberries in the filling, in addition to giving the shortcakes a beautiful look.
 The buns also absorb a lot of the juice fruit the berries, and they’re sturdy enough that you can pick them up and eat them like a big dessert sandwich.
 You can pick up the buns at any Mexican market or bakery, but you can also use my buttermilk shortcake biscuit recipe instead to make a more traditional looking strawberry shortcake.

 The strawberry mixture can be prepared a day in advance if you really want to plan ahead, but the fresh mint will lose some of its color after it sits overnight in the fridge.
 This won’t impact the flavor of the berries one bit, however if you are looking for some extra color in your dessert, add in a a pinch or two of extra mint, very finely chopped, before plating up your berries.